itshdog/NiagaraN4-Darkmode/README.md

 3. Find where the files were created.
 Example: <path>\themeTest\themeTest-ux\<theme files>

-4. Once theme is ready, in IntelliJ terminal set directory to <path>
+4. Once theme is ready, in IntelliJ terminal set directory to .<path>

 5. Run ./gradlew :themeTest-ux:jar --
        Obviously with your theme name